Menu

 We started by defining the most common adult riding scenarios, like daily commuting, campus travel and mixed-surface city riding.
 Scooters that clearly fit one or more of these use cases were evaluated further.

-We looked into how power, acceleration and braking are balanced; motor wattage, peak output, hill performance, brake system design and stopping control.
+We looked into how power, acceleration and braking are balanced as well as motor wattage, peak output, hill performance, brake system design and stopping control.
 Those that offered controlled, predictable performance ranked higher.

 We factored in comfort and range to determine how useful each scooter would be for the average user.
 We then reviewed frame materials, structural design and other safety considerations.